arkency/posts/posts/2017-01-26-fluent-interfaces-in-ruby-ecosystem.md

 <%= img_fit("fluent-interface-api-ruby-rails/google_analytics_merchant_panel.jpg") %>

 Google Analytics API can be queried in thousands of possible ways.
-If you have at least one domain with GA, I encourage you to give [Query Explorer Query Explorer a try](https://ga-dev-tools.appspot.com/query-explorer/).
+If you have at least one domain with GA, I encourage you to give [Query Explorer a try](https://ga-dev-tools.appspot.com/query-explorer/).

 <%= img_fit("fluent-interface-api-ruby-rails/query_explorer.jpg") %>